Vorschreibung/siml/SPEC.rst

 * The first item may omit the leading ``---``; a trailing ``---`` after the last item is allowed and ignored.
 * Blank lines and full-line comments may appear before separators.
-* Each item is written as a mapping whose fields start at column 0 (a two-space indent is also accepted).
+* Each item is written as a mapping whose fields start at column 0.
   There is no top-level list syntax like ``- key: value``; every field starts with a key.

 4. Keys
 -------